thesauri/dpad-compose/README.md

 At this stage, you should have a Netflix-like grid that is row-wise scrollable and vertically scrollable as a whole.

-### Adding d-pad navigation
+### Focus and click handling
 The next step is to make the grid items focusable using the d-pad and to invoke click actions when clicking the center key or enter.
-Similar to how adding out-of-the-box focus is done using the `focusable()` modifier, we'll create a custom modifier `dpadFocusable()` that we can attach to grid items.
+Similar to how adding out-of-the-box click and focus handling is done using the `clickable()` modifier, we'll create a custom modifier `dpadFocusable()` that we can attach to grid items.
 This modifier has the responsibility of showing a border if focused and appropriately responding to key events.

 ![Dpad navigation](https://media.giphy.com/media/hzCzKy4ccr5zeg06P2/giphy.gif)